Kyon9x/docs-cfpm/PRD-UserAssetSummary.md

   - `perfYTDRatio` and derived `perfYTDPct`
   - `perf{1..5}yRatio` and derived percents

+Note: Optional currency conversion may be applied at read-time based on the client’s requested currency; ratios remain dimensionless.

 ## Performance & Caching
 - Read path is O(1) against precomputed columns; minimal additional caching required.
 - Optionally use in-memory TTL cache for hot requests.